 Wild animals are unpredictable.
 Travelers should follow oral and written instructions provided by safari operators.
-Animal-related injuries are extremely rare and are usually the result of disregarding rules, such as approaching animals too closely to feed or photograph them.
+Animal-related injuries are extremely rare and are usually the result of disregarding rules, for example approaching animals too closely to feed or photograph them.

 Rabies exists throughout Africa.
 While most cases result from bites from dogs, all mammals are susceptible and could transmit the virus.
 Wounds from mammals should be considered a risk for rabies exposure unless proven otherwise.
-Licks can also result in rabies, if the virus enters through minor breaks in the skin.
+Licks can also result in rabies; the virus can enter through minor breaks in the skin.
+The incidence of rabies from bats seems to be increasing.
 In addition to rabies, bats may also transmit other diseases to humans, such as viral hemorrhagic fevers.
 Travelers should be encouraged to avoid entering caves where bats are known to be present.
-Recent cases of Marburg fever have occurred in travelers who visited a python cave in western Uganda.
+Cases of Marburg fever have occurred in travelers who visited a python cave in western Uganda.

 Malaria transmission occurs in most game parks.
 Most infections are caused by Plasmodium falciparum, and all P. falciparum in sub-Saharan Africa should be considered to be chloroquine-resistant.
 Safari activities often include sleeping in tents and observing animals at dusk or after dark, sometimes near water holes, all increasing the risk of being bitten by malaria-carrying mosquitoes.
 Taking preventive medication and using personal protection techniques—wearing long-sleeved shirts and pants, using insect repellents, and sleeping under permethrin-impregnated mosquito netting—are essential.

-Yellow fever vaccination is recommended for much of East Africa (see Chapter 3, Travel Vaccines & Malaria Information, by Country).
+Travelers to East Africa must consult a travel medicine professional for the very latest information regarding yellow fever in that area.
+Yellow fever activity and vaccination recommendations can change frequently.
+Currently, yellow fever vaccination is recommended for much of East Africa (see Chapter 3, Yellow Fever & Malaria Information, by Country).
 In 2010, the World Health Organization and CDC reclassified a portion of East Africa to “low potential for exposure” to yellow fever virus and consequently downgraded the vaccination recommendation for these areas to “generally not recommended.”
 This recommendation limits the need for vaccination to a small subset of travelers who are at increased risk for exposure to yellow fever virus (such as prolonged travel, heavy exposure to mosquitoes, or inability to avoid mosquito bites).
-These areas of East Africa where vaccine is generally not recommended include, but are not limited to, eastern Kenya, the cities of Nairobi and Mombasa, and all of Tanzania (see Chapter 3, Travel Vaccines & Malaria Information, by Country).
+These areas of East Africa where vaccine is generally not recommended include, but are not limited to, eastern Kenya, the cities of Nairobi and Mombasa, and all of Tanzania (see Chapter 3, Yellow Fever & Malaria Information, by Country).

-Some countries require a valid yellow fever vaccination certificate as a condition of entry.
-Moreover, some safaris include >1 country.
-Travelers must check the requirements of each country on their itinerary, including countries they only transit en route to their destination.
-Some countries may require the certificate even if there is no yellow fever in the country travelers are leaving or entering.
+However, some countries require proof of yellow fever vaccination in the form of a valid International Certificate of Vaccination or Prophylaxis (ICVP) as a condition of entry.
+Moreover, some safaris include more than one country.
+Travelers must check the requirements of each country on their itinerary, including countries they only transit through on the way to their destination.
+Some countries may require a valid ICVP even if there is no yellow fever in the country travelers are leaving or entering.